Wicker Park (West Town)

 By the end of the 1980s Wicker Park had now fallen into the peak of poverty and urban blight.
 Gang activity and violence was also at its peak heading into the 1990s.
 Despite the negativity, Wicker Park was a Hispanic neighborhood with lots of culture and many fondly recall how interesting the neighborhood was in the 1970s and 1980s.
 This is why the takeover of upper income classes in later years was viewed as devastating to the pronounced culture that once existed.
 As the 90s approached more and more yuppies began to bravely venture south of North Ave buying more devasted properties and rehabbing them.
 In the early 1990s the yuppies even began fixing up the commercial area along Division, Milwaukee, North Ave, Western Ave and Ashland Ave.

 By the year 1993 Wicker Park was looking a little more gentrified as now yuppies had become a more recognized group in the neighborhood.
-Leavitt and Schiller began being gentrified in 1993 and this pushed many Latin Kings and all of the Insane Unknowns out of this area as Insane Unknowns became extinct in Wicker Park.
 Latin Kings left Milwaukee Ave along with any other gang activity as this was the first commercial strip to get the most gentrification.
 Latin Kings moved to Damen and Crystal where they remain in recent years while still maintaining Leavitt and Schiller area but in a reduced area of Pierce to Schiller and Hoyne to Leavitt.
 Warlords closed all their Wicker Park operations adding to the extinct list in 1993.
 Spanish Lords left the area as well as now gentrification hit hard from Damen to Western and from North Ave to Division by 1993.
 The only gang to survive was the Conservative Vice Lords.
 CVLs were able to remain because many of their members had section 8 vouchers given to the black community that allowed them to not have to succumb to increased rent payments.
 This also allowed the Black P Stones to move into Vice Lord territory.
 The Black P Stones were another African American street gang.

 In the northeast area the Harrison Gents left Wicker Park in 1993 as Latin Jivers advanced into their neighborhood.
 Maniac Latin Disciples also moved into Wicker Park for the first time near the Jivers; however, Disciples settled more north of North Ave in former PVP hood.
 Jivers and Disciples were trying to exist among the gentrification but heavier police presence supporting the growing yuppies community created difficulties for them to exist.
 During the mid-1990s gentrification was sweeping the northeast area more causing the Jivers to shrink in numbers but the MLDs were still growing.
 During this time Maniac Latin Disciples and Latin Kings would engage in violence that was some of the last of the major gang activity in the neighborhood.
 By the late 1990s gang activity heavily decreased as yuppies took over more of the neighborhood and now were heavily present in the whole community.
 The Latin Jivers then left the area leaving just MLDs and Latin Kings as the last remaining Hispanic gangs.